-Office of Institutional Equity – Services for Students with Disabilities: Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) covers issues relating to disability and accommodations.
+Office of Institutional Equity – Services for Students with Disabilities: Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act Amendments Act (ADAAA) covers issues relating to disability and accommodations.
 If a student has questions or needs an accommodation in the classroom (all medical information is treated confidentially), contact:

-For more information on discrimination issues, Title IX or NMSU's complaint process contact:
+For more information on discrimination issues, Title IX, Campus SaVE Act, NMSU Policy Chapter 3.25, NMSU's complaint process, or to file a complaint contact:

-NMSU Office of Institutional Equity (OIE) - O'Loughlin House
+Office of Institutional Equity (OIE) - O'Loughlin House, 1130 University Avenue

 Phone: (575) 646-3635 E-mail: firstname.lastname@example.org